mortenson/midi-tape/README.md

 Note that these are not meant to be useful for real recording scenarios, so their functionality will always be limited.

+### Monitoring and recording audio

+Since it can be a bit difficult to monitor the output of your synths while listening to midi-tape's metronome, you can click "Monitor Audio" and have your browser's default input played through the default output.
+This is also useful for quick jam sessions without opening a DAW or using something like JACK.

+While monitoring, you can click "Record Audio", which will lock keyboard controls, go to the start of the tape, and play it through while recording everything that's monitored.
+Once finished, .webm file will be downloaded.
+I would have preferred .wav, but the browser APIs for this are pretty limited.

 ### Notes

 - Your input device's MIDI channel is ignored, to keep the idea that one track is